haiwera-silk-cd/magento-devdocs/guides/v2.2/ext-best-practices/tutorials/serialized-to-json-data-upgrade.md

 {% endhighlight %}
 {% endcollapsible %}

-## Step 2: Check that the module exists
+## 步骤2.
+Check that the module exists
 {:#step-2}

 Any module can replace another module in Magento.